-7. Not Subject to Arbitration:
+4. Not subject to arbitration:

 - a.
-Vehicles over 135,000 mileage will be sold AS-IS. - b.
-Vehicles exceeding 20 model years, with the exception of trailers, RVs, and watercraft, which cannot be arbitrated if they exceed 10 model years. - c.
-Kit vehicles, homemade vehicles, or modified vehicles are sold "As-Is" and cannot be arbitrated for odometer, frame, warranty books, or model year. - d.
-Noise and Inherent Conditions: No arbitration can be based on noises or conditions that are inherent or typical to a particular model or manufacturer, unless deemed "excessive" by the arbitrator on non-warranty items.
-OEM dealer warranty guidelines will be used where applicable to determine whether the condition is excessive. - e.
-Manual Transmissions: Vehicles with standard (full or partial shift) transmissions cannot be arbitrated for manual clutch assemblies unless the defect will not allow a safe test drive.
+By default, vehicles exceeding 20 model years are sold as-is unless otherwise stated or represented by the seller. - b.
+Trailers, RVs, watercraft, and motorcycles cannot be arbitrated if they exceed 10 model years with current calendar year counting as year one. - C. Kit vehicles, homemade vehicles, or modified vehicles are sold "As-Is" and cannot be arbitrated for odometer, structural issues, warranty books, or model year. - d.
+Inherent Conditions: No arbitration can be based on conditions that are inherent or typical to a particular model or manufacturer.
+Manufacturer warranty guidelines will be used where applicable to determine whether the condition is inherent. - e.
+Manual Transmissions: Vehicles with standard (full or partial shift) transmissions cannot be arbitrated for manual clutch assemblies unless the defect will not allow a safe test drive. - f.

-- f.
 Wearable Items: Auction will not arbitrate vehicles for wearable items normally worn vs excessively worn or inoperative (not inherent).
-For purposes of this policy wearable items are defined as parts of the vehicle that the manufacturer recognizes the need for replacement/adjustment during the expected life of the vehicle driven the average miles per model year (15k).
-These items are normally identified in the Owner's Manual for routine check and replacement and would include, but are not limited to, air ride suspensions, other suspension components, tires, wipers, brake pads, shoes, rotors, belts, hoses, lubricants/ fluids, timing belts, bulbs, filters, shocks and struts. - g.
-Unsafe vehicles: Auction reserves the right to reject any vehicle that management judges to be unsafe. - h.
+For purposes of this policy wearable items are defined as parts of the vehicle that the manufacturer recognizes the need for replacement/adjustment during the - g. expected life of the vehicle driven the average miles per model year (15k).
+These items are normally identified in the Owner's Manual for routine check and replacement and would include, but are not limited to, air ride suspensions, other suspension components, tires, wipers, brake pads, shoes, rotors, belts, hoses, lubricants/fluids, timing belts, bulbs, filters, shocks and struts.

+- Unsafe vehicles: Auction reserves the right to reject any vehicle that management judges to be unsafe. - i.
 Vehicles may not be arbitrated based solely upon information provided in Electronic Data Vehicle Histories (EDVH) or printed EDVH reports.
 Auction and Seller are not bound by information listed in EDVH.
-Examples of EDVH include Carfax, AutoCheck, NMVTIS, etc. The facilitating Auction may investigate vehicle history based on information found in EDVH for information that may impact arbitration. - i.
+Examples of EDVH include Carfax, AutoCheck, NMVTIS, etc. The facilitating Auction may investigate vehicle history based on information found in EDVH for information that may impact arbitration. - j.
 Auction is not bound by vehicle grades or other types of scoring systems placed upon the vehicle.
-Buyers may only arbitrate a vehicle based upon damage or defects that were present at the time of the sale of the vehicle.

-- j.
-Vehicles with more than (auction choice) miles from time of sale. - k.
-Vehicle Accessories on vehicles over 4 years old.
+Buyers may only arbitrate a vehicle based upon damage or defects that were present at the time of the sale of the vehicle. - k.
+Vehicles with more than (auction choice) miles from time of sale. - Vehicle Accessories on vehicles over 4 years old.
 For this policy, a Vehicle Accessory is defined as "optional or non-essential equipment or components that are not required for the basic operation and function of the vehicle."
 Accessory examples include Entertainment Systems, Power Windows, Heated Seats, Navigation Systems, Sunroofs/Moonroofs, etc. Furthermore, the determination of four (4) years will be based on calendar years.
-For example, as of 2023, accessories on vehicle model years of 2019 and earlier would not be subject to arbitration. - I. Oil leaks that are NOT actively dripping and visible by inspection.
+For example, as of 2023, accessories on vehicle model years of 2019 and earlier would not be subject to arbitration. - m.
+Oil leaks that are NOT actively dripping and visible by inspection.